Deep networks learn to parse uniform-depth context-free languages from local statistics: Empirical measurements of

 \section{Empirical measurements of $P^*$}

 The learning algorithm we proposed is inspired by CNNs: (i) for the first iteration at least, the clustering based on correlations can be achieved with one step of gradient descent \cite{malach_provably_2018,cagnetta_how_2024} and (ii) acting on the correlation between substrings and task across the entire sentence is automatic with weight sharing.
 We thus first test our predictions on sample complexity in CNNs, before showing that they hold more generally, including in transformers.
+Our code is publicly available at \url{https://github.com/jackparley/learn_to_parse}.

 \begin{draft}